MrZhuNi/salome_shape/src/GDMLPlugin/doc/coneFeature.rst

 Cone segment
 ============

+The feature Cone segment creates a cone or its segment using GDML language.

 To create a Cone segment in the active part:

 #. select in the Main Menu *GDML - > Cone segment* item  or